DocFX/symfony-website-checklist/README.md

    - `base.html.twig`
 7. Make sure **all** the files and directories under `/templates` use snake_case only for their filenames.
 8. Add file input previews to all image fields using a `LiipImagineBundle` preset through a custom form theme (`add it in config/twig.yaml`).
+9. Customize your error pages.
+     - The whole tutorial is in the documentation ([https://symfony.com/doc/current/controller/error_pages.html](https://symfony.com/doc/current/controller/error_pages.html)).
+     - This implies that you change at least the basic messages: HTTP 500, 404 and 403 (if you don't use them, you app seems weird or overcomfident).
+     - Basically, this simply means you need to create templates in `templates/bundles/TwigBundle/Exception`, don't forget to start with a generic one: `error.html.twig`.
+     - Test them during development (there's a simple way to do that, you don't need to generate the errors, the framework will create artificial routes for you)
+     - Use a friendly message for the content, put something nice (and funny, to compensante the sadness of viewing error pages), with jokes linked to your website contents.
+     - Include a way for people to go on browsing.
+You have to have all main navigation, menus and incentives to redirect users to the most common pages.

 ## 4. Produce your models